Sippin' on Some Syrup

 "Sippin' on Some Syrup", sometimes known as "Sippin' on Some Sizzurp", is the second single from Three 6 Mafia's fourth studio album When the Smoke Clears: Sixty 6, Sixty 1.
 It features UGK and Project Pat.
 The song peaked at #30 on the Hot R&B/Hip-Hop Songs chart.

 Music video

 A video directed by Jeff Byrd was made for the song, with airtime on MTV and BET.
 It features an Insane Clown Posse "Amazing Jeckel Brothers" shirt at 1:14, a reference to Three 6 Mafia's longstanding friendship with Psychopathic Records.

 The video version censors all references to purple drank, including the chorus, which is rendered as "sippin' on some s*****p".

 Remix

 The main remix, "Sippin' on Some Syrup (Remix)" a.k.a.
-"Purple Punch" Chevy 04 Purple Caddy, features Dipset rappers Cam'ron, Jim Jones, & Juelz Santana.
+"Purple Punch" Chevy 04 Purple Caddy, features Dipset rappers Cam'ron, Jim Jones, and Juelz Santana.
 DJ Paul, Juicy J, and Bun B also return with new verses (Pimp C could not return due to his incarceration) and Project Pat's chorus from the original was included.
 A video of the remix was made, although Cam'ron's verse is removed.